 Securing your loan—Once you’ve selected a property and have a contract with the seller, the next step is to complete your loan application.

-- If you have not already done so, or the approval time has lapsed for your pre-approval, you will need to meet with your lender and provide all necessary financial documents.
+- If you have not already done so, or the approval time has lapsed for your pre-approval, you will need to provide your lender with all necessary financial documents.

 - After your initial meeting, the lender will order documents, including credit reports, property appraisal, employment verification, and a preliminary title report.

-- The lender will assemble the loan package and send to the underwriter for approval.
+- The lender will assemble the loan package and provide it to the underwriter for approval.

 - Lender receives the ordered documents and will request additional information, if necessary, and address any issues.